ForkingPaths2040/CheatSheet/README.md

 etc...

 ## Example 2: saving the switch toggle state to localStorage
-- in this example, I save the state of wether the switch is toggled false or true to local storage, the reason why I do that is because in this app "Care", darkMode is saved to local storage in a similiar fashion as well, so it would be odd to not also save the toggle state of the switch to local storage, right?
+- in this example, I save the state of wether the switch is toggled false or true to local storage, the reason why I do that is because in this app, darkMode is saved to local storage in a similiar fashion as well, so it would be odd to not also save the toggle state of the switch to local storage, right?
 If dark mode is saved to local storage, the toggled switch has to be saved as well.

 in this example, i'm using an anonymous function and I'm sort of doing a mini-algorithm here. notice, the state is equal to localStorage.getItem('switchState')